8 July 2025

 Key Elements of a Rental Agreement

 Rental agreements in Monaco are highly regulated and typically favour clarity and structure.
 Most contracts follow a standard format, often covering a fixed term of one year, with the option to renew upon mutual agreement.
 The lease should clearly specify the monthly rent, payment terms, and any applicable charges, such as building fees or maintenance costs.
+Rent is typically payable quarterly in advance.
+In some instances, including a tenant not yet having a Monaco bank account, landlords often ask for a year’s rent in advance.

 Rent indexation is another important clause to understand.
 In many cases, landlords have the right to adjust rent annually based on Monaco’s cost-of-living index.
 Inventory reports (état des lieux) conducted at both the move-in and move-out stages are essential for documenting the property’s condition and avoiding disputes.
+There is no ’general wear and tear’ rule in Monaco, and hence an apartment must be returned in the exact same condition in which it was received at the start of the lease.
+These details form the legal and financial foundation of the rental relationship.
+Therefore, both tenants and landlords should review them carefully before signing.

 Rights and Responsibilities of Tenants